GangavaramFarooq/GangavaramFarooq/README.md

-# Welcome to Gangavaram Farooq's Data Analytics Journey
+# 🌐Welcome to Gangavaram Farooq's Data Analytics Journey

 Hi there! 👋 I'm **Gangavaram Farooq**, a passionate Data Analyst with a knack for transforming data into meaningful insights and actionable strategies.
 This is a snapshot of my journey through data analytics, innovation, and continuous learning! 🌟